AMWA-TV/ms-05-02/docs/Framework.md

 #### NcWorker

-NcWorker is the base worker control class for any worker control class in the control model.
+NcWorker is the base class for any worker control class in the control model.

 ```typescript
 // NcWorker class descriptor